-Dean Walton serves as Assistant Dean of Admissions, director of Regent Law's Center for Global Justice, and Assistant Professor, where he has taught various courses, including International Law, National Security Law, Sales, and International Business Transactions.
+Dean Walton serves as Associate Dean of Administration & Admissions, director of Regent Law’s Center for Global Justice®, and Assistant Professor, where he has taught various courses, including Sales, Business Structures & Agency, International Law, National Security Law, and International Business Transactions.

 Outside of his work at Regent, Ernie served as a law clerk to the Honorable D. Arthur Kelsey of the Virginia Supreme Court.
 He also practiced law in Southern California at Tyler & Bursch, LLP, where he specialized in civil litigation and business law.
 He also simultaneously served as an associate attorney at Advocates for Faith & Freedom, a non-profit law firm that specializes in protecting religious freedom.
 Through Advocates, Ernie represented various churches in RLUIPA cases and helped defend pastors who were arrested for evangelizing on public property, among other things.

 At Regent, Ernie graduated first in his class, served as the Notes and Comments Editor of Regent University Law Review, and clerked for the American Center for Law and Justice.
 Ernie is also a Blackstone Fellow (2009) and former mentor (2010).

 B.S., Houghton College, Business Administration/Economics, magna cum laude

 J.D., Regent University School of Law, summa cum laude